-Officers of the Council: The senior officers of the Council have control over the day-to-day management of the Council and all heads of service and management team members have been asked to declare any related party transactions.
-For 2022/23 nothing was declared.
+Officers of the Council: The Senior Officers of the Council have control over the day-to-day management of the Council and all Heads of Service and Management Team members have been asked to declare any related party transactions.
+For 2023/24 nothing was declared.

-Other Organisations: The Council awards grants to support a number of voluntary or charitable bodies and individuals.
+Other Organisations: The Council awards grants to support several voluntary or charitable bodies and individuals.
 It does not attempt to exert control through this.